Integrating SwiftUI

 Call setNeedsBodyUpdate()

-to trigger a reload when some data changes
+on the hosting controller to trigger a reload of the embedded view when some data changes

-You can also use SwiftUI for notification content in a similar way, with a subclass of WKUserNotificationHostingController
+You can also use SwiftUI for notification content in a similar way, using a subclass of WKUserNotificationHostingController

 :